Advanced Biblical Hebrew II*

 4) Policy regarding Audits: the instructor expects auditors (whether formally enrolled as such or not) to meet the same attendance, preparation, and oral participation standards as those students who are taking the course for credit.
-The instructor does not expect auditors to prepare and submit any written assignments, although they are certainly welcome to do so.
+The instructor does not expect auditors to prepare and submit any written assignments.

 c.
 The Cuneiform Studies Laboratory (located in Macy 216) houses a number of lexical and grammatical aids (both print and electronic) for the close study of biblical and postbiblical Hebrew.
 Please consult with the instructor for access to this learning resource and the regulations regarding its use.